 AeroDirections is proud to participate as a Corporate Member of the ISSP, supporting their efforts to build a community of practice for Safety Professionals.

-HeliExpo 2017 also launched our first exhibitor booth at HeliExpo where we met with many of our customers and other attendees, showcasing our services in IS-BAO auditing and advice, SMS implementation and training services and featured the BowTieXP product from CGE Risk Management Solutions and Q-Pulse from Ideagen, Plc.
-Our affiliate IS-BAO partners, Mentair Group also participated in the booth.
+AeroDirections exhibited at HeliExpo 2017 and will do so again at HeliExpo 2022 in Dallas where we meet with many of our customers and other attendees, showcasing our services in IS-BAO auditing and advice, SMS implementation and training services and featured the BowTieXP product suite from CGE Risk Management Solutions.

 AeroDirections actively participates on the USHST and specifically on the Accident Scoring project where we are evaluating 52 fatal U.S. rotorcraft accidents that fall into the top 3 rotorcraft accident categories: